BirdeeHub/make_minesweeper_tutorial/README.md

 *Linux:*

-either unzip the zip folder, *OR* copy the installLinuxMinesweeper.sh file in LinuxInstall into the same directory as the .deb file.
+either unzip the zip folder, *OR* copy the installLinuxMinesweeper.sh file in Packaging/LinuxInstall into the same directory as the .deb file.

 (its designed to get zipped with the .deb and installed that way so it would be in the same folder.
-In the repo, it is not like that. but the zip folder is right there.)
+In the repo, it is not in the right folder. but the zip folder is right there for you.)

 Run the install script in LinuxInstall USING SUDO (needs permission to run dpkg and to copy launcher script to /usr/local/bin)